gromacs/gromacs/docs/install-guide/index.rst

 library.
 LAM-MPI_ might work, but since it has been deprecated for years, it is not supported.

-Often OpenMP_ parallelism is an advantage for |Gromacs|, but support for this is generally built into your compiler and detected automatically.

 CMake
 -----
 |Gromacs| uses the CMake build system, and requires